Norton Strange Townshend: Early career

+Later career

-In 1854 and 1855, Townshend was a member of the Ohio Senate and during the American Civil War was a medical inspector of the Union Army with the rank of lieutenant colonel from 1863 to 1865.
+In 1854 and 1855 Townshend was a member of the Ohio Senate and during the American Civil War was a medical inspector of the Union Army with the rank of lieutenant colonel from 1863 to 1865.

 He engaged in agricultural pursuits near Avon, was director of the State board of agriculture from 1858 to 1869 and 1886 to 1889, was professor of agriculture in Iowa Agricultural College in 1869, and was appointed in 1870 as one of the first trustees of Ohio Agricultural and Mechanical College.
 He resigned in 1873 to become professor of agriculture in the new State college and served until his resignation in 1892 when he became professor emeritus.

+Death and burial

-Townshend died in Columbus, Ohio in 1895; interment was in Protestant Cemetery, Avon, Ohio.
+Townshend died in Columbus, Ohio in 1895.
+His interment was in Protestant Cemetery, Avon, Ohio.

+Papers and legacy

 The Norton Strange Townshend Family Papers are located at the William L. Clements Library in Ann Arbor, Michigan.

 Townshend Hall on the campus of Ohio State University was named for the professor on May 19, 1896.

 His descendants include his great-grandson Norton Townshend Dodge, an economist and art collector.